-The AUSON Assistant Dean Undergraduate Programs will consider the documents received, consult with appropriate resource person(s), and a decision will be made on the request.
 The accommodations may not contradict or override the Essential Functions required of a student listed in this Handbook.
 The decision and any reasonable and appropriate accommodations that can be made will be communicated to the student in writing.

 CLINICAL INFORMATION AND REQUIREMENTS